How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Choose the Optimal Moment

 Timing is everything.
 Choosing the appropriate time to discuss a raise significantly impacts the success of your raise request.
 Optimal moments include after completing significant projects or during scheduled performance reviews.
+Choosing the right time period, such as after a major accomplishment or when there is a performance review coming up, can increase your chances of success.
 Factors like the company’s financial health and your manager’s stress levels should also be considered.

 Conduct Salary Research